KhanMarshaI/Python/README.md

 Hello to whoever is viewing this repo!
-Following are a few of the projects which I started working on while I got bored or stuck in a tutorial hell.
+Following are some of the projects which I started working on while I got bored or stuck in a tutorial hell.